What is e-Invoicing, Meaning, & How to Generate e-Invoice

 What is e-Invoicing?

-Let’s start with understanding what is e-invoicing.
-Using the e-invoicing, or electronic invoicing, system, the GST Network (GSTN) electronically authenticates certain papers and business-to-business (B2B) invoices.
+Let’s start with understanding what e-invoicing is.
+While using the e-invoicing, or electronic invoicing system, the GST Network (GSTN) electronically authenticates certain papers and business-to-business (B2B) invoices.
 It was first adopted for large corporations during the 35th meeting of the GST Council, and subsequently it was expanded to include medium-sized and small businesses.

 Invoices generated through the GST system are not the same as e-invoicing, despite what the general public thinks.
 Instead, businesses create invoices using their own systems and forward them to a common e-invoice platform for validation.
 After an invoice is accepted, it is assigned a unique identification number by the Invoice Registration Portal (IRP).
 The data is automatically received by the GST and e-way bill websites, which reduces the possibility of human error and speeds reporting.
 This process enhances accuracy and efficiency in GST compliance.